Radar Tires Limited Warranty - USA

 Under no circumstances are tubes to be used in our tires marked “Tubeless”.
 This includes tires that have been repaired.
 If the tire’s pressure retention ability has been affected, so as to necessitate a tube being installed, the tire must be replaced.

 Whenever new tires are installed on your wheels, new tire valves of the correct type must be installed.
 During your routine tire inspection, verify that all your valves have proper valve caps.
 Replace as necessary, since the valve cap is also a seal against pressure loss.

-Tire fitting is best left to professionals who have the proper tools and equipment to perform the task properly and safely.
-Your tires should be mounted or demounted, or inflated using Rubber Manufacturers Association procedures or the vehicle manufacturers’ recommendations.
+Tire fitting must be carried out by tire-fitting professionals who have the proper tools and equipment to perform the task correctly and safely.
+Your tires should be mounted or dismounted, or inflated using ETRTO/JATMA/Rubber Manufacturers Association procedures or the vehicle manufacturers’ recommendations.
 Your wheels should be in good, clean condition.
 Wheels should be inspected for distortion, dents, cracks, rust and foreign matter, and be replaced as necessary.
-Never exceeds 40 PSI when seating beads.
+Never exceed 40 PSI when seating beads.

 TIRE/WHEEL ALIGNMENT AND BALANCING

 Tire/Wheel alignment specifications are issued by your vehicle manufacturer and your vehicle must be kept within these tolerances.
 You should have your alignment checked annually or whenever you notice any irregular wear or vibrations.

 Tire/Wheel assemblies should be balanced each time a tire is fitted to a wheel.